 Not every villager has welcomed such a change with open arms.
 There are still a few who believe to preserve their deep-rooted culture.

 Khuri village, with the time and efforts of Mr Bhagwan Singh, who is locally known as ‘Tiger Chief’, has seen a new phase of development over the years.

 The village now has its own primary and secondary school, a hospital, a post office and an animal hospital.
 Though a lot has been accomplished there is still scope for improvisation.

 You will find women in the village dressed up in their traditional attire called ghaghra and odhni.
 The old men of the village still adorn their customary outfit called tevta and kameez along with a saafaa (rajasthani turban).

 Farming in Rajasthan depends majorly upon rains.
 A good monsoon means a happy farmer.
 The main crops grown near Khuri sand dunes are Til, Moong, Bajra and Chana.

-A major thing that attracts tourist to this village and Khuri sand dunes is its raw beauty.
-It is still untouched from the clutches of modern-day commercialization and stands proud with its culture and heritage.
+A major thing that attracts tourists to this village and the Khuri sand dunes is its raw beauty.
+It is still untouched from the clutches of modern-day commercialization and stands proud of its culture and heritage.

 Getting to Khuri Sand Dunes Jaisalmer

-You can reach Khuri sand dunes through a number of ways.
+You can reach Khuri sand dunes in a number of ways.
 Some are more reasonable than others –

 |Travelling by train to Jaisalmer is yet another option.
 Once in Jaisalmer take a taxi to Khuri village, which would cost around Rs.
 2000/-.|